 Holders of aviation documents for adventure aviation activities have been required to have a drug and alcohol management programme since late 2012, as set out in rule 115.62 Drug and alcohol programme.
 That won’t change and compliance with the current rule may mean that future DAMP requirements are mostly met.

 A DAMP can loosely be described as a sub-set of the Part 115 drug and alcohol programme requirements, particularly as the DAMP just covers random drug and alcohol testing.
-Rule 115.62 (b) will be amended to specifically allow for the required DAMP to be part of the Part 115 drug and alcohol programme documentation.
+Rule 115.62 (b) has been amended to specifically allow for the required DAMP to be part of the Part 115 drug and alcohol programme documentation.
 But it is important that all the things that need to be in the DAMP are easy to identify.

 Individual licence holders will not be DAMP operators.
-But, if an individual is employed by, or directly contracted to, a company that is a DAMP Operator (e.g., a Part 119 air operator), they are likely to be considered 'safety-sensitive workers' – hence potentially subject to alcohol and drug testing.
+But, if an individual is employed by, or directly contracted to, a company that is a DAMP operator (e.g., a Part 119 air operator), they are likely to be considered 'safety-sensitive workers' – hence potentially subject to alcohol and drug testing.

 CAA has been conscious of the ability of small organisations and companies to develop DAMPs and undertake random testing.
 This is one of the reasons that the advisory circular includes a template and provides advice on random testing for a range of organisation sizes.